Vincross/mind-documentation/Development/hexasim.md

 V0A90V1A90V2A45V3A90V4A90V5A45V6A120V7A110V8A135V9A90V10A70V11A135V12A90V13A70V14A135V15A60V16A110V17A135V18A0T200|V0A60V1A70V2A45V3A120V4A70V5A45V6A120V7A110V8A135V9A90V10A70V11A135V12A90V13A70V14A135V15A60V16A110V17A135V18A0T200
 ```

 It might look like a nonsense string of letters and numbers, but it follows a specific pattern to tell HEXA how to move.
-Here's how it works:

 See this post for details: [https://forum.vincross.com/t/about-hexa-simulator-api/170/4](https://forum.vincross.com/t/about-hexa-simulator-api/170/4)